scsu-se/scsu-se.github.io/README.md

 ### September has started!

 > Now that September has started, so too will our weekly workshops and meetings.

-9/17 - General Introduction Meeting

-- This is for getting a sense of who we are and who you want to become

-9/24 - Introduction to Data Science and Python

-- Kyle Knudson takes on a romp through the cutting edge of scripting languages Python

-10/01 - Resume and Job Fair Prep

-- The Job Fair is Wednesday, October 2nd.
-Come prepare with us!

 ## Coming Soon...